NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/HR_AUTHENTICATION.md

 ## Login and Register Functions

+For this API, you will be following the strategy from Rock of Ages where the login and register functions are not part of a ViewSet, but just regular functions in the **auth.py** module.
 Create the following module in your API application.
 It is commented, so please read the logic once you have it created.

-> #### `honey-rae-server/repairsapi/views/auth.py`
+> #### `repairsapi/views/auth.py`

 <details>
     <summary>Expand for auth module code</summary>